mdn/content/files/en-us/web/css/css_view_transitions/index.md

 - [Using the View Transitions API](/en-US/docs/Web/API/View_Transitions_API/Using)

-  - : Create view transitions and customize transition animations, including manipulating active view transitions.
+  - : Explains how to create view transitions and customize transition animations, including manipulating active view transitions.

 ## Related concepts